-These tangy and vinegary pickled jalapeños will definitely give you some delicious heat and can be made in under 30 minutes.
+Ready in just 30 minutes, these tangy and vinegary pickled jalapeños is a great way to add some delicious heat to any dish.
 If you love some heat in your food, make sure you keep a jar of these jalapeños on hand to spice up any meal and make everything hotter and better.
 Naturally gluten-free and vegan.

 Bring on the Heat!

 Those of you who know me know that I love spices and heat in my foods.
 In fact, I can’t live without my homemade sriracha sauce, and love to add a bit of heat even in sweet foods, such as this gluten-free jalapeño cornbread.

 Back home in Singapore where I grew up and spent the first 25 years of my life, it’s very common for restaurants to serve a few different options of hot sauces as well as pickled chilies to go along with our food.
 Naturally, pickling chilies or peppers has been an idea I’ve thought about for a while, and when I found fresh jalapeños at the grocery store recently, I decided it was time to pickle some peppers!

 Given that it was my first time making pickled anything, I researched a little on what it meant.